Better health in our 50s

 - Make a commitment to become more proactive and tell someone close to you about your decision, what you are going to do and when.

-- Check your predictors to see what you should focus on.
+- Check those areas of your current health that are predictors of future health and quality-of-life to see what areas you should focus on.

 - Make a list of proactive steps you are going to take and when you are going to start on each one.

-Below is a brief checklist for the 50s and a template for a proactive health plan that should be adapted by you for your specific circumstances, level of fitness and state of health.
-The more you cross-reference the links in this section about the 50s to the relevant part of the Proactive Health Guide, the more you will learn and the better your personal plan will be.
+Below is a brief checklist for the 50s and a template for a proactive health plan that can be adapted by you for your lifestyle, level of fitness and state of health.

 Proactive health checklist – for the 50s and ageing well